 NASHVILLE, Tenn. – Lipscomb pitching coach Megan Rhodes Smith stands in center field with five softball players appearing to take a nap an hour before game time.

 Just what they are doing as they lie prone in the grass has prompted questions from early arrivals at ball parks around the Atlantic Sun Conference.

 What they are doing is visualizing what they will do in the game.
 Smith, who has a master’s degree in sports psychology, initiated the program this season.

-Her five pitchers on the Lipscomb staff– Ashley Anderson, Tanner Sanders, Heather Parker, McCarley Thomas and Taylor Neuhart - believe in it too.
+Her pitchers – Ashley Anderson, Tanner Sanders, Heather Parker, McCarley Thomas and Taylor Neuhart - believe in it too.
 This week they will not only be visualizing what pitches they will throw and what the results might be.
 They will also be visualizing what it will be like to win the Atlantic Sun Conference Tournament Championship at Draper Diamond at Smith Stadium on the Lipscomb campus.

 The tournament starts today at 3 p.m. when No. 3 Stetson faces No. 6 Florida Gulf Coast.
 The winner will play the No.2-seeded Lady Bisons Thursday at 10 a.m.
 The Lady Bisons and USC Upstate, the No.1 seed, drew first round byes.

 The pitcher who has benefited the most from the visualization exercises is Anderson, a senior left-hander.
 She is 19-4 this season with a 1.44 earned run average and 117 strikeouts.
 All are career season bests for her.

 “You practically go through every one of your pitches,” Anderson said.
 “Visualizing being on the mound really helps because you feel like you have already done it.

 “For me, personally, I don’t feel as nervous.
 That is kind of my mentality.
 I just go through it and chill now.
 It is less stress for me.”